-9. The ECS shall not permit the modification, replacement or deletion of a filed document.
+9. eComms shall not permit the modification, replacement or deletion of a filed document.
 If the need arises for the applicant to modify a document he or she has filed, they shall create a new document named differently (for example, by adding the word "modified" in the document name).
+This opportunity should only be used where genuinely necessary and should not be used to correct minor errors.

 ^{1.} Issued by the President of the Court in accordance with Rule 32 of the Rules of Court on 29 September 2014.
-This practice direction will become operational on a date to be decided following a test phase.
+This practice direction becomes operational on 6 September 2018.